KlynFick-s-Nueva-Hacks-team/Clear/README.md

 # CleAR
-An iPhone app that help people social distance with AR.
+An iPhone app that helps people social distance with AR.

 ## INSTALL XCODE
 Once xcode is installed run